Arnaz87/aulang/readme.md

 # Aulang

-C-like programming language running on the [Auro VM](https://gitlab.com/aurovm).
-It's not designed for application development, but just for interacting with the Auro environment.
+C-like programming language running on the [Auro VM](https://gitlab.com/aurovm/spec#auro).
+It's not designed for application development, but as a glue language between Auro and other better designed languages.
 The language is complete enough to be written in itself, but it's a pain to use because of the lack of advanced features and horrendous debugging (for now).

 [Language Reference](/aulang.md).